How to Use Sentence Patterning Charts with ELLs – 3 Free Downloads

 1. Choose a list of target vocabulary words or a reading passage you’d like them to respond to.

-3. Print off a Sentence Pattern-Chart for students to organize the words onto.
+3. Print off a Sentence Patterning Chart for students to organize the words onto.

 4. Split students up into groups.